-On 17 October 2016, the entertainment web site The Rightists published a fake news article reporting that Hillary Clinton said during a 2013 speech she wanted to see someone like Donald Trump to run for President.
+On 17 October 2016, the now-defunct website The Rightists published an article positing that Hillary Clinton said during a 2013 speech she wanted to see someone like Donald Trump to run for President:

-The Rightest is a “hybrid” web site that publishes a mixture of real and fake news:
+The Rightest was a "hybrid" website that published a mixture of real and fake news:

 This is HYBRID site of news and satire. part of our stories already happens, part, not yet.
 NOT all of our stories are true!